yairm210/Unciv/Uniques.md

 "Population loss from nuclear attacks -[amount]%"

+"New [unitFilter] units start with [amount] Experience [cityFilter]"

 ### Stat uniques

 "[stats] per [amount] population [cityFilter]" - provides the given stats for every [amount] of population.
 For instance, "[+2 Science] Per [2] Population in this city" would provide only 4 Science in a city with 5 population - since there are only 2 'sets' of 2 population in the city, each providing 2 Science.

-"[stats] from [tileFilter] tiles in this city" - Adds the given stats to the yield of tiles matching the filter.
+"[stats] from [tileFilter] tiles [cityFilter]" - Adds the given stats to the yield of tiles matching the filter.
 The yield is still received by the tiles being worked - so even if you have 5 such tiles, but none of them are worked, the city will remain unaffected.

 "[stats] once [techName] is discovered"